Urban Educational Garden

 Who runs Palmer Park Garden on a daily basis?

 Lindsay Page is the Farm and Community Engagement Manager.
-She reports directly to the People for Palmer Park’s Beautification and Preservation Committee and board members.
+She reports directly to the People for Palmer Park’s Preservation & Beautification Committee and Board of Directors.

 What kind of fruit and vegetables are here?

-Many different types depending on the season, including, peppers, tomatoes, lettuce, beets, collards, broccoli, brussel sprouts, kale, beans, pumpkins, peas, radishes, apples, zinnias, marigolds, various herbs and much more.
+Many different types depending on the season, including, peppers, tomatoes, lettuce, beets, collards, broccoli, brussels sprouts, kale, beans, pumpkins, peas, radishes, apples, zinnias, marigolds, various herbs and much more.

 Where does the produce go?

 This season’s produce has gone to our volunteers who help out at the garden throughout spring, summer and fall.